appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ## Display options dynamically

-Instead of creating a predetermined set of options, you can dynamically generate options by fetching data from an API or querying a data source.
+Instead of creating a predetermined set of options, you can dynamically generate options by fetching data from queries or JS functions by binding the response to the **Options** property.

 ---